Top 5 TV Deals On Amazon For Labor Day

 5.)
 Samsung Flat 82-Inch 4K 8 Series Ultra HD Smart TV

-For those looking to recreate a true cinematic experience comes this monster 82 inch Samsung.
-A nearly seven foot long screen nonetheless maintains stunningly sharp images, a sleek design, and smart functions.
+For those looking to recreate a true cinematic experience comes this monster 82-inch Samsung.
+A nearly 7-foot-long screen nonetheless maintains stunningly sharp images, a sleek design, and smart functions.
 Moreover, it’s on mega-sale.
-If saving $700 seemed like a lot, this deal slashes the price by over $1000.
+If saving $700 seemed like a lot, this deal slashes the price by over $1,000.
 It is currently retailing on Amazon for $2,197.99, down from $3,199.99